Daparrag/Daparrag/README.md

 ### Hi there 👋

-I Design and develop software for embedded system but at the end of the day I love anything related with computers.
+I Design and develop software for embedded system but at the end of the day I love everything related with computers.
 I mainly work with C, C++, and python and also learning Rust.

 - 🔭 I’m currently working on real-time and embedded systems.